Ready, set, line up: Monday is the start of candidate filings for the March primary

 Early voting starts on Feb.
 8.

-This article originally appeared on State Journal-Register: Illinois candidates can start filing for the March primary on Monday
+This article originally appeared on Rockford Register Star: Illinois candidates can start filing for the March primary on Monday